Stacked-Org/stacked-docs/docs/forms.md

 ```

-The command will generate a `[form_file_name].form.dart` which has a mixin holding TextEditingControllers, FocusNodes, and extensions to set validation messages.
+The command will generate a `sign_in_view.form.dart` which has a mixin holding TextEditingControllers, FocusNodes, and extensions to set validation messages.

-:::tip In the previous example it will generate
+**In the previous example it will generate**

 * TextEditingControllers:
   * usernameController